 Boldenone causes decreased testosterone production in men.
 In animal studies, boldenone has led to significant harm to the reproductive system and fertility of males, including decreased size of the testes, lower sperm count, and lower sperm mobility.
 In addition, boldenone is classified as a probable human carcinogen by the International Agency for Research on Cancer.

 Yes, boldenone is prohibited at all times for all athletes, including elite, recreational, Masters, and junior level athletes.
 Boldenone is classified on the World Anti-Doping Agency (WADA) Prohibited List as a prohibited substance in the S1.
 Anabolic Agents category.

 As boldenone may also occur naturally at very low concentrations in the urine, WADA-accredited laboratories apply a specific analysis procedure called carbon isotope ratio mass spectrometry, or GC/C/IRMS, to differentiate between external administration and internal production.
 In 2018, there were 87 cases involving positive tests for boldenone, which represents 6 percent of all positives for anabolic agents globally in WADA-accredited laboratories.

 Is boldenone in dietary supplements?

-Products intentionally adulterated with high amounts of ‘classic’ anabolic steroids, including boldenone, metandienone, stanozolol, dehydrochloromethyltestosterone, oxandrolone, etc., have been found in the nutritional supplement market.
+Products intentionally adulterated with high amounts of ‘classic’ anabolic steroids, including boldione (a precursor to boldenone), metandienone, stanozolol, dehydrochloromethyltestosterone, oxandrolone, etc., have been found in the nutritional supplement market.
 Moreover, these anabolic steroids may not be declared on the product labels.
 USADA offers guidance on Supplement411.org on how to reduce the risk of using contaminated or spiked supplements.